simonsobs/ocs/docs/developer/site_config.rst

 SiteConfig
 ----------
 At root level, the configuration file should encode a SiteConfig object.
-The structure is described in the ``from_dict`` method of the SiteConfig class:
+The structure is described in the docstring of the SiteConfig class:

 .. autoclass:: ocs.site_config.SiteConfig
-    :members: from_dict
+    :members:
     :noindex:

 The ``hub`` information is used by all Agent and Control Clients, on all hosts, to connect to the OCS WAMP router.
 This WAMP router (probably crossbar) usually has its own configuration file.
-The settings in SCF ``hub`` block are parsed by the ``from_dict`` method of the HubConfig class:
+The settings in SCF ``hub`` block are parsed by the HubConfig class:

 .. autoclass:: ocs.site_config.HubConfig
-    :members: from_dict
+    :members:
     :noindex:

 HostConfig
 ----------

-The structure of HostConfig encoding is described in the ``from_dict`` method of the HostConfig class:
+The structure of HostConfig encoding is described in the docstring of the HostConfig class:

 .. autoclass:: ocs.site_config.HostConfig
-    :members: from_dict
+    :members:
     :noindex:

 To allow ocs to manipulate the ``crossbar`` router (e.g. if you want to easily start and stop it using ``ocsbow``), then the ``crossbar`` variable should be defined, with (at least) an empty dictionary.
-The details of the options are described in the ``from_dict`` method of the CrossbarConfig class:
+The details of the options are described in the docstring of the CrossbarConfig
+class:

 .. autoclass:: ocs.site_config.CrossbarConfig
-    :members: from_dict
+    :members:
     :noindex:

 The significance of ``agent-paths`` is described more in